proio-org/proio/README.md

 ![proio event](proto/figures/proio_event.png)

 Events also carry a list of protobuf message types entered into the event by the user.
-This is a string identifier used by the protobuf libraries and specified by the writer of the original protobuf file.
+These are string identifiers used by the protobuf libraries and specified by the writers of the protobuf files.
 Proio is distributed with common messages that are organized into data models.
 For example, `proio.model.lcio.MCParticle` is one available type that is distributed with proio.
-Users can create and use their own types.
+Users can create and use their own types, but most users do not need to do this, or even worry about protobuf messages at all.
 The libraries automatically determine the types of the entries and store them.
 When reading a file, the proio libraries use these type identifiers to look up message descriptors in memory, and create objects of the appropriate type in memory to then fill with the stored data.

 # Buckets
 Proio writes events into what are called buckets.
 A bucket is a collection of